 - When you remove the mug, be sure to use the right type of gloves so you won’t get burned.

 - If you are unsure if you have cooked the mug enough you can peel up the corners and check for a good image.
 As long as the paper does not move you can put it back and cook longer.
 If you must do this then your oven may not be hot enough, you may need to increase your pressure (if you use too much pressure you will may stretch out the wrap over time, or you may need to cook longer.

 - When you have finished the mug, you want to get the transfer off as quickly as possible or you want to cool the mug off as quickly as possible.
 This is to stop the sublimation process.
-If you are doing a ceramic mug you can put it into room temperature water with the transfer on to quickly cool the mug.
+You can place the mug in front of a fan to aid in the cooling process.

 - If and when you mess up a mug be sure to keep it so you can use it later for testing.
 If you can manage a solid RGB black from top to bottom and handle to handle then you are doing good.

 If you take time to experiment and learn your particular oven, you will be making perfect mugs every time.
 If you take care of your mug wrap, oven and prepare the mug properly you will be consistently successful at sublimating mugs!
 It is better to spend a little extra time and get every mug right then risk having to reorder more mugs.

 Call your Conde rep today for any additional questions or inquiries, they are happy to help!

 For any technical difficulties, call or email our tech support department at (251) 633-5704 or firstname.lastname@example.org